 - Understand that your family plans may change.
 There are options to consider if early menopause is imminent and you’re planning to have a family.
-Some of your options include and ( ).
+Some of your options include egg freezing and in-vitro fertilization (IVF).
 The main difference between egg freezing and IVF is the type of eggs stored.
 Egg freezing stores unfertilized eggs while IVF stores fertilized eggs.
 This means that eggs in IVF underwent fertilization with sperm cells and are ready for implantation in the uterus.
 Other options such as using donor eggs, adoption and surrogacy are also available.

 - Your libido may change.
 Along with low hormone levels, you may experience low sexual desire and vaginal dryness.
 Remember, you can get your mojo back!
 Talk to your partner and improve intimacy.
 You can also use lubrication during intercourse.

 - Talk to a therapist.
 Getting extra support is one way to help yourself.
 Besides your partner, family and friends, a therapist can offer good advice and solutions.

 - Get support!
 Open up to your family, friends and loved ones about it.
 You don’t have to share everything.
 Understanding the big picture is good enough.
 Support can go a long way in the relief of our emotional baggage during this time.

 Nia Fisher was 35, but she had night sweats, hot flashes, sleep disturbances and irregular periods.
 She also had mood swings and was down most of the time.
 Bothered by all the discomforts, she visited a GP and an endocrinologist.

 Nia was in disbelief that she had early menopause at 35.
 It was because of premature ovarian failure or early menopause.